-g.
-Vacation, sick leave and holiday benefits will be prorated based on the number of hours worked.

-h.
-Employees in the classes of Human Services Supervisor Level I/II, Human Services Supervisor III and Welfare Eligibility Supervisor (Hold), who elect to be employed on a part-time basis for not less than twenty (20) hours per week, shall be eligible for group medical insurance and health benefits, group dental benefits, and life insurance; and the County shall make contributions in the same amounts as for full-time regular employees.

-i.
-The department may, at its discretion, reassign and/or transfer employees in the classes of Human Services Supervisor Level I/II, Human Services Supervisor III and Welfare Eligibility Supervisor (Hold) who have elected to work part-time in order to avoid having too many part-time supervisors in one (1) location or organizational unit.

-j.
-If the department fills any vacancies in the classes of Human Services Supervisor Level I/II, Human Services Supervisor III or Welfare Eligibility Supervisor (Hold) during the term of this Agreement, offers of full-time employment shall be made first to employees on reemployment lists and then, on the basis of seniority, to part-time employees in the classes.
-This provision shall not apply to a part-time employee whose position is returned to full-time pursuant to Subsection k.

-k.
-An employee also may be allowed to return to full-time at any time, subject to the approval of the director.

-I. Effective December 2, 1988, a line supervisor will only be approved to go 4/5 time if he/she has a written plan approved by the director which includes agreement with another full-time or 4/5 time line supervisor in the same bureau, program, and work location who is also requesting to go 4/5 time, with the understanding that they will provide coverage for each other on their day off.
+- g.
+Vacation, sick leave and holiday benefits will be prorated based on the number of hours worked. - h.
+Employees who elect to be employed on a part-time basis for not less than twenty (20) hours per week, shall be eligible for group medical insurance and health benefits, group dental benefits, and life insurance; and the County shall make contributions in the same amounts as for full-time regular employees. - i.
+The department may, at its discretion, reassign and/or transfer employees in all represented classifications who have elected to work part-time in order to avoid having too many part-time employees in one (1) location or organizational unit. - j.
+If the department fills any vacancies in all represented classifications during the term of this Agreement, offers of full-time employment shall be made first to employees on reemployment lists and then, on the basis of seniority, to part-time employees in the classes.
+This provision shall not apply to a part-time employee whose position is returned to full-time pursuant to the following paragraph. - k.
+An employee also may be allowed to return to full-time at any time, subject to the approval of the director. - I. A line supervisor will only be approved to go 4/5 time if they have a written plan approved by the director which includes agreement with another full-time or 4/5 time line supervisor in the same bureau, program, and work location who is also requesting to go 4/5 time, with the understanding that they will provide coverage for each other on their day off.
 If one (1) of the participants of such a plan no longer participates for any reason, a new written plan must be submitted for approval within thirty (30) days if the remaining participant wants to remain on a 4/5 schedule.
 If the new plan is not acceptable, the remaining participant to the plan may be returned to full time.
 Supervisors in staff development and staff positions are excluded from this subsection.
-The part-time section of the contract shall be equitably administered throughout the bargaining unit for those classes covered in Subsection b.

-m.
-A supervisor in a staff or staff development position may submit plans to work part-time.
+The part-time section of the contract shall be equitably administered throughout the bargaining unit for those classes as defined in this Section. - m.
+An employee may submit plans to work part-time.
 If the plan is approved, the director may recall them to full-time by providing a thirty-day advance notice.
 This recall provision is waived for the term of this Agreement.

-15.6 PROMOTIONAL EXAMINATIONS
+15.6.
+Promotional Examinations

-Supervisors shall be released from duty without loss of compensation while competing in County promotional examinations that are scheduled during duty hours.
+Employees shall be released from duty without loss of compensation while competing in County promotional examinations that are scheduled during duty hours.

-15.7 PROBATIONARY PERIOD
+15.7.
+Probationary Period

 a.
-The probationary period for supervisors shall be six (6) months, except in respect to those positions for which a longer period has been prescribed by the Civil Service Commission pursuant to the County Charter.
-County agrees not to recommend a probationary period longer than six (6) months respecting any positions in County service within the unit represented by the Union without first meeting and conferring with the Union.
+The probationary period for employees shall be six (6) months, except in respect to those positions for which a longer period has been prescribed by the Civil Service Commission pursuant to the County Charter.
+The County will not recommend a probationary period longer than six (6) months without first meeting and conferring with the Union.